top of page

 However, a "limited palette" by definition requires a lot of color mixing, so sufficient mixing wells are vital.
 That's where the Micro shines.
 It has a huge surface area available for blending colors.
 This includes some deep mixing wells that can handle a lot of liquid.
 The most common six color combination is two sets of primaries, with one a cool shade and the other warm (such as Daniel Smith’s Essentials.)
 But even within the two sets of primaries there is still a lot of variation possible.
 Artists often use different color palette selections depending on the subject they plan to paint.
 For instance, in Hawaii, the palette may lean more towards blues and greens, whereas in the desert southwest, it’s more likely that reds and earth-tones will predominate.
 It's worth experimenting to find exactly the range that suits your eye and subject matter.
 This is why an empty palette is a welcome sight!

-Please visit our RESOURCES section of our site.
+Please visit our RESOURCES (javascript:void(0))section of our site.
 You will find useful recommendations from professional artists, on color choices, pigment types, watercolor papers and other handy tips.